14 German Books for Beginners: Easy Novels and Novellas to Cut Your Teeth On

 Practice with other resources

-You don’t have to start from books when you’re first learning to read in German.
-In fact, you don’t even need to start from short stories.
+You don’t have to start with books when you’re first learning to read in German.
+In fact, you don’t even need to start with short stories.
+You can start with a three-minute clip of authentic, subtitled German.

 Watching videos and following along with the captions trains your reading skills.
 This way, every video you watch helps you to practice.
 (And this improves your listening comprehension, too).